 Orion Ventures, LLC and SkillSmart, Inc.

-Sarah E. Whitesell serves as the Co-Executive Director of a local non-profit devoted to improving the legal representation for domestic violence survivors in interstate custody cases.
-In her role, Ms. Whitesell oversees the legal and policy work of the organization, as well as fundraising and finances.
-Previously Ms. Whitesell held a variety of senior management roles at the Federal Communications Commission, serving most recently as the Deputy Bureau Chief of the Media Bureau and Legal Advisor to Acting Chairwoman Mignon Clyburn.
+Sarah E. Whitesell has held a variety of senior management roles in the federal government, where she is currently employed.
+From 2016 to 2018, Ms. Whitesell served as the Co-Executive Director of a national non-profit devoted to improving the legal representation for domestic violence survivors in interstate custody cases.
+In her role, Ms. Whitesell oversaw the legal and policy work of the organization, as well as fundraising and finances.
 Ms. Whitesell has also served as a member of the Telecommunications Task Force for the Department of Justice’s Antitrust Division and as an associate at the law firm that is now Wilmer Hale LLP.
 She has taught telecommunications law as an adjunct professor at Georgetown University Law Center and legal writing as an adjunct professor at George Washington University Law School.
 Ms. Whitesell graduated from Davidson College and the Yale Law School.
-She clerked for the Honorable Jane R. Roth, U.S. Court of Appeals for the Third Circuit.
+She clerked for the Honorable Jane R. Roth, U.S. Court of Appeals for the Third Circuit

 “I joined Identity’s Board of Directors because I am passionate about Identity’s work supporting and empowering Montgomery County youth to build our county’s future!”